-This week on the AI Business podcast, we discuss ethics, government regulation, and similarities between AI and cars in the 1910s with Natalia Modjeska, research director for AI and intelligent automation at Omdia.
+This week, we discuss ethics, government regulation, and similarities between AI and cars in the 1910s with Natalia Modjeska, research director for AI and intelligent automation at analyst firm Omdia.

 We start with ethics in AI – which is shaping up as one of the hottest topics of 2021, often discussed in mainstream media.
 But why the sudden interest?
 And does the responsibility for preventing any potential harms created by AI-based systems sit with the executives and boards of directors, or with governments and regulatory agencies?